sablier-labs/staking/ARCHITECTURE.md

 - Prevents withdrawal from staked streams
 - Handles stream cancellation events

-### 3. Campaign lifecycle
+### 3. Lifecycle

-A campaign ends when one of the following two events occur:
+A staking pool comes to its end when one of the following two events occur:

-- Campaign creator cancels it before the campaign start time
+- Pool creator closes it before the start time
-- Campaign reaches its end time
+- Pool reaches its end time

 ### 4. Other Considerations